eecs-autograder/autograder-sandbox/README.md

 - 0.x.0 releases contain new features.
 - x.0.0 releases may contain backwards-incompatible changes.

+2.0.1 - Hotfix for output decoding issue.
+- Previously, stdout and stderr were not being decoded on TimeoutExpired or CalledProcessError.
+This release fixes this.

 2.0.0 - Removes support for versions of Python < 3.5
 - Issues fixed:
     - [#4](/james-perretta/autograder-sandbox/issues/4)